Make Invisible Assumptions Visible Before They Become Consequences

-Most Governance Observes After Execution
+Most Governance Arrives After the Commitment

 Visibility after the fact